-Resolved, That when the meeting house is not occupied for religious worship by the Universalist Society, the Spiritualists may use it for their meetings and lectures, provided they will pay one half of the expense of necessary repairs on said house from time to time, subject to the control of the trustees of said Society.
+Resolved, That when the meeting house is not occupied for religious worship by the Universalist Society, the Spiritualists may use it for their meetings and lectures, provided they will pay one half of the expense of necessary repairs on said house from time to time, subject to the control of the trus-

 On motion of Bro.
-S. L. Adams,

-Resolved, That copies of these proceedings be furnished to the NEW COVENANT and the RELIGIO-PHILOSOPHICAL JOURNAL for publication, and that said papers be requested to publish the same.
+S. L. Adams, Resolved, That copies of these proceedings be furnished to the NEW COVENANT and the RELIGIO-PHILOSOPHICAL JOURNAL for publication, and that said papers be requested to publish

 A true copy from the record.

 S. L. ADAMS, Moderator.
 Attest: JOHN OLIVER, Clerk.